cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 An adversary might relay messages from an honest user A, who aims at interacting with user B, to a party C instead.
 If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for establishing a common ISK key with C while assuming to interact with party B.

-If A is allowing for multiple concurrent sessions the adversary might even relay messages of A back to A such that A interacts with itself {{HS14}}.
+If A is allowing for multiple concurrent sessions the adversary may also relay messages of A back to A such that A interacts with itself {{HS14}}.

-This specifically also holds for the case that no identity strings are used and also if identity strings are integrated incorrectly.
+The requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as port-ids and role information (e.g. client or server role) also needs to be included as part of the party identity.

-Moreover if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
-E.g. a client instance on A may be maliciously redirected to a second client instance on B while it should be connecting to a server on B. This will work if client and server instances on B share the same
+For instance if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
+E.g. a client instance on A may be maliciously redirected to a second client instance on B while it expects to be connecting to a server on B. This will work if client and server instances on B share the same
-PRS and the same identity string.
+PRS secret and the identity strings do not include information on the respective roles.

-I.e. regarding identity verification with CPace will face the same issues may arise as in certificate-based protocols (such as the ALPACA attack) if different services share certificates and identities.

 As a result the following guidance SHALL be followed regarding party identifiers if guarantees regarding the identities are requested from CPace.